 Kapi‘olani Community College’s Statement on Non-Retaliation

 The law prohibits retaliation against an individual for opposing any practices forbidden under this policy, for bringing a complaint of discrimination or harassment, for assisting someone with such a complaint, for attempting to stop such discrimination or harassment, or for participating in any manner in an investigation or resolution of a complaint of discrimination or harassment.
 It is central to the values of Kapi‘olani Community College that any student, employee or community member who believes they (or another individual) may have been the target of unlawful discrimination or harassment, feels free to report their concerns for an appropriate investigation and response, without fear of retaliation or retribution.
-Inquiries concerning Kapi‘olani CC’s policies and procedures on sexual harassment and sexual assault may be made to the Title IX Coordinator, Dr. Brenda Ivelisse, 808.734.9522 or at email@example.com.
+Inquiries concerning Kapi‘olani CC’s policies and procedures on sexual harassment and sexual assault may be made to the Title IX Coordinator, Devon Ishii Peterson, JD, (808) 734-9542 or at firstname.lastname@example.org.

 UH POLICIES, PROCEDURES, AND GUIDELINES